Photon transport and blockade based on non-Markovian interactions between a microring resonator and waveguide: Abstract

 \section{Abstract}

 We investigate photon transport and blockade based on the architecture where a waveguide is coupled to a microring resonator at two distinct points.
 This two-point coupling configuration between the waveguide and resonator gives rise to non-Markovian dynamics, which is induced by the photon transmission delay in the waveguide between the two coupled points.
 On one hand, by designing the non-Markovian coupling parameters between the waveguide and resonator, single- or two-photon transport and the resulting photon blockade effect can be manipulated according to the output photonic states at the end of waveguide.
-This non-Markovian process can be evaluated by scattering matrices and second order correlation functions related to the distance between two coupled points.
-On the other hand, when classical driving fields are applied upon the resonator with interactions between its clockwise and counterclockwise modes, the blockade effect of the output field can be determined by the intracavtiy eigenstates.
+We for the fist time evaluate the occurrence of photon blockade with scattering matrices and second order correlation functions based on this non-Markovian proposal related to the length of waveguide between two coupled points.
+On the other hand, when classical driving fields are applied upon the resonator with interactions between its clockwise and counterclockwise modes, the blockade effect of the output field can be determined by the intracavity eigenstates.
 Then the correlations of the output field as well as the intracavity states can be modulated by the non-Markovian coupling between the microring resonator and waveguide.